t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Related challenges include:

-* Sharing resources in multi-vendor/operator scenarios {{Anglano}}, or other goals including to minimize resource usage, latency or energy consumption
+* Sharing resources in multi-vendor/operator scenarios, with a goal to optimize criteria such as profit {{Anglano}}, resource usage, latency or energy consumption
 * Support for scaling, and enabling fault-tolerance or self-healing {{Jeong}}
 * Capacity planning, placement of infrastructure nodes to minimize delay {{Fan}}, cost, energy, etc.
 * Incentives for participation, e.g. in peer-to-peer federation schemes